uwaiseibna2/GAP/README.md

 ## PredictPositions

-The predictPositions function takes in the paths to the input files and the identifier of a genomic region to be used for predictions.
-It trains a neural network on the specified genomic region, beginning with the simplest architecture and increasing in complexity, and stops if it identifies an architecture with a cross-validation error of zero.
-Otherwise, it trains on all architectures and selects the simplest architecture with the smallest cross-validation error.
-Then, it uses the selected model to generate a tab-delimited file containing predictive importance for each position in the genomic region, with the position number in the first column and the Benjamini-Hochberg-adjusted p-value corresponding to predictive importance in the second column.
-Please note that the number of genomic regions for this function is g=1.
+The PredictPositions function takes the paths to the input files and the identifier of a genomic region for predictions like the PredictSpecies function.
+Similarly, It trains a neural network on the specified genomic region, beginning with the simplest architecture and increasing in complexity, and stops if it identifies an architecture with a cross-validation error of zero.
+It trains on all architectures and selects the simplest architecture with the minimum cross-validation error if an architecture with a cross-validation error of zero is not found.
+GAP then uses the selected model to generate a tab-delimited file containing predictive importance for each position in the genomic region, with the position number in the first column and the Benjamini-Hochberg-adjusted p-value corresponding to predictive importance in the second column.
 This file with positional importance is stored under the `results` directory as `PositionalPVals.csv`.

 **Command Structure**